 A university research project involves creating a 3D digital model of a wind turbine which is subject to patent and producing a wind turbine.

 Whether the exception in s.60(5)(b) PA will apply will depend upon the purpose of the research project.
 Where the purpose is to test whether the 3D printing technology is capable of producing a wind turbine for example the defence may not apply as the experiments performed must relate to the subject matter of the invention.

 Section 60(2) PA provides protection for rightsholders against others providing the means to infringe a patent.
 It is possible that a college or university could infringe a patent where it makes available in an OER a 3D digital model which enables a third party to produce the patented invention.

 There are a number of intellectual property rights namely copyright, patent, trade marks, designs, moral rights which may have an impact on 3D digitisation projects.
-There are no blanket exceptions for education and the defences to infringement differ depending upon which IPR applies.
-Consideration should be given to IPR at the outset of a project in order to minimise the institution’s risk of infringement.
+There are no blanket exceptions for education and the defences to infringement differ depending upon which IPR is being considered.
+Consideration should be given to IPR and its consequences at the outset of a project in order to minimise the institution’s risk of infringement.

 Bently, Lionel and Sherman, Brad, Intellectual Property Law (Third Edition, Oxford University Press 2009)

 Garnett, Kevin; Davies, Gillian and Harbottle, Gwwilym, Copinger And Skone James on Copyright (Fifteenth Edition, London Sweet & Maxwell 2005)